Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 - search: '/CVE-(\d{4})-(\d+)/g'

-replace: 'https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-$1-$2'
+replace: "https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-$1-$2"

-- search: 'myname'
+- search: "myname"

 Autolabeler

-You can add automatically a label into a pull request, with the autolabeler option.
 Available matchers are files (glob), branch (regex), title (regex) and body (regex).
 Matchers are evaluated independently; the label will be set if at least one of the matchers meets the criteria.

 autolabeler:

-- label: 'chore'
+- label: "chore"

 files:

-- '*.md'
+- "*.md"

 branch: